 Leaving a partnership is serious business.
 If you are planning to leave a partnership but you do not have a partnership agreement, you are taking the risk that everyone will work things out without major conflicts.
 While that may be what happens, it’s a risky move as many partners end up in disputes.
-That said, without a partnership agreement, applicable state law will take affect and most likely the partnership will have to dissolve, whether the partners want it to or not.
+That said, without a partnership agreement, applicable state law will take effect and most likely the partnership will have to dissolve, whether the partners want it to or not.

 If you find yourself leaving a partnership without an agreement, consider protecting yourself by taking the following steps before you make anything official:

 Get Your Records Organized

 Gather any partnership records you have and organize them.
 Keep them accessible and safe.
 You will need to refer to them as questions arise, and no doubt your attorney and tax adviser will need access to them as well.

 Because you have no partnership agreement, you may be surprised to learn that one question you could face is whether a partnership was ever created in the first place.
 Documents such as a signed contract, business plan, sworn testimony, emails, bank statements and transaction records will prove that a partnership actually exists — or not.

 Get a Handle on the Partnership Assets and Liabilities

 Make a list of all partnership assets and liabilities.
 Assign values to the assets.
 If there are any questions about valuation, you may need to get a third party’s opinion on value.
 A third party’s opinion on value will help you resolve disputes over valuation.
 In a perfect world, your partnership documents will have set forth a process for valuing the assets and liquidating them.